 Over the past few decades, based on numerous studies that examined the bacterial composition of wastewater during varying stages of treatment, there is growing evidence that sewage is an important hub for horizontal gene transfer (HGT) of antibiotic resistance genes (e.g., Baquero, Martínez & Cantón, 2008; Zhang, Shao & Ye, 2012; Rizzo et al., 2013; Pehrsson et al., 2016).
 Additionally, studies have shown that discharge of treated sewage allows these concentrated communities to spread into environmental water (Okoh et al., 2007; Varela & Manaia, 2013).
 The Arcobacter genus is commonly detected in sewage treatment plants around the world (Collado et al., 2008; Zhang, Shao & Ye, 2012; Varela & Manaia, 2013).
 This sparsely studied Epsilonproteobacteria is frequently associated with veterinary diseases, and is closely related to Campylobacter, and is considered an emerging human pathogen that causes enteritis and bacteremia (Kabeya et al., 2004; Morita et al., 2004; Collado et al., 2008).
 In addition, Arcobacter is known to be resistant to a wide array of commonly used antibiotics, with varying resistance profiles observed in different species (Houf et al., 2004; Abay et al., 2012; Rahimi, 2014), but the genes that enable antibiotic resistance are mostly unknown (Abdelbaqi et al., 2007; Miller et al., 2007).

 In this study, we examined the bacterial diversity and the presence and expression of antibiotic resistance genes (ARGs) and virulence factors in untreated sewage.
-Our analyses revealed that an A. cryaerophilus strain that contained multiple ARGs was a major constituent of the sewage microbiome.
-In addition, we detected a large number of expressed ARGs and virulence factors in A. cryaerophilus and in the rest of the sewage microbiome, which portends potential public health risk if bacteria carrying these genes contaminate public water resources.
+Our analyses revealed that an A. cryaerophilus strain that contained multiple putative ARGs was a major constituent of the sewage microbiome.
+In addition, we observed that a large number of ARGs and virulence factors were expressed in A. cryaerophilus and in the rest of the sewage microbiome, which portends potential public health risk if bacteria carrying these genes contaminate public water resources.

 Materials & Methods